Short CV

 Sebastian Pape is a security and privacy manager working at Continental Automotive Technologies GmbH.
 He is also a Privatdozent at Goethe University Frankfurt and (co-)founder and managing director of the Social Engineering Academy (SEA) GmbH.

 Sebastian successfully completed diplomas in mathematics (Dipl.-Math.) and computer science (Dipl.-Inform.) at Darmstadt University of Technology and holds a doctoral degree (Dr. rer. nat.) from the University of Kassel and a venia legendi for computer science from his habilitation at Goethe University Frankfurt.
 From 2005 to 2011, he worked as research and teaching assistant at the Database Group (lead by Prof. Dr. Lutz Wegner) of the Department of Electrical Engineering and Computer Science of the University of Kassel.
 From 2011 to 2015, he was a senior researcher and teaching assistant at the Software Engineering for Critical Systems Group (lead by Prof. Dr. Jan Jürjens) of the Department of Computer Science Department of TU Dortmund University.
 From October 2014 to January 2015, he also was a visiting researcher (of Prof. Dr. Fabio Massacci) at the security group of the Department of Information Engineering and Computer Science of University of Trento.
 From October 2018 to August 2019 he was standing in as a professor for business informatics at Regensburg University.
-From 2015 to 2022 Sebastian was working as senior researcher at the Chair of Mobile Business & Multilateral Security at Goethe University Frankfurt and (co-)founder of the Social Engineering Academy.
+From 2015 to 2022 Sebastian was working as senior researcher at the Chair of Mobile Business & Multilateral Security at Goethe University Frankfurt.
 Outlets of his research include the following Journals and Conferences:

 News